 ENGL 581: The Nature of Poetry, 5 credits

-From our base in Friday Harbor, in the heart of the San Juan Islands, we'll spend ten breathless days considering aspects of metaphorical logic, musical effect and tonal inflection, working together toward an overview of the elements of the poet's art.
+Starting with a Darwinian presumption that “the forms of poetry” are natural insofar as rooted in ancient forms of human cognition, we’ll construe those forms as broadly as possible, and posit the problem of art in evolutionary terms.
+In ten breathless days, we’ll consider aspects of metaphorical logic, musical effect and tonal inflection, working toward a systematic taxonomy and technical overview of the elements of the poet’s art.
 The days will be breathless because the pace will be so joyfully unrelenting, and because the scenery is so beautiful, the evening firelight so cheery, and the company so good.

 MFA Students will receive five credits of ENGL 581, The Creative Writer as Critical Reader.
-Questions in regards to how these credits will fit into students' degree plans should be addressed to Pimone Triplett, Director of the Creative Writing Program.
+Questions in regards to how these credits will fit into students' degree plans should be addressed to Andrew Feld, Director of the Creative Writing Program.